 Eighty years later, the hotel was gifted to Flagler College when the institution was founded by Lawrence Lewis, Jr., one of Flagler’s principal heirs.
 Today, that historic building is Ponce de Leon Hall, centerpiece of the campus and home to the main dining hall, a women’s dormitory, administrative offices and event space.
 Over the years, the college has spent some $60 million to restore the hotel and other historic buildings on campus and to add new facilities.

 With a student body of about 2,600, Flagler is a comprehensive liberal arts institution offering a wide range of majors and minors with an emphasis on liberal arts, business and education.
 In the latter, the college is a leader in education for the deaf, in part because undergraduates gain skills and experience at the Florida School for the Deaf and the Blind, which is located in St. Augustine.

 Sports management is a relatively new major that has already produced executives leading professional teams, while another recent initiative is a major in coastal environmental science (the lab, a.k.a. the Atlantic Ocean, is only five miles from campus).

 Flagler College’s historic environs inject a sense of community into its DNA.
 One community contribution is a public administration program in which federal, state and local employees with two-year degrees may attend classes at night and on weekends to earn their bachelor’s degree.
 The program is attracting students from several counties in northeastern Florida.

 Flagler College’s Ponce de Leon Hall is a National Historic Landmark.
-Louis Comfort Tiffany designed the interior, which includes some of his stained glass (shown at right).
+Louis Comfort Tiffany designed the interior, which includes some of his stained glass (shown at left).